 Prior Authorization is required for Inpatient Mental Health Care.
 In-network providers are responsible to obtain prior authorization.
 You pay the following copay for Medicare-covered inpatient mental health care each time you are admitted to a facility.

-You pay a \$0 copay per day for lifetime reserve days.
+You pay \$0 per day for lifetime reserve days.